pkarpi/foam-cut-tools/readme.md

 ## Getting Started
 This project consist of windows uwp programs **styroXcut and styroXjog** and arduino program **runsteppers.ino**.
-Windows programs are also available in microsoft store if you just want to install them.
+Windows programs are also available in microsoft store if you want to install them without compiling.

 ### Prerequisites
 You need a windows machine, **arduino uno** and **cnc shield** for it.